 Harry looked at Ron, surprised, above his over-exited female friend's shoulder.

 Hermione quickly let go, only to grab his shoulder and keep him at arm length.

 "We've got to go to Professor Babbling right now!
 You missed the introductory course last year so we have to find a way to make it up so you can join in with the other third years.
 Of course I'll help you all I can."

-Then, Hermione tugged him to get up, took his hand and dragged him toward the exit of the common room.
+Hermione tugged him to get up, took his hand and dragged him toward the exit of the common room.
 Harry looked back at Ron pitifully, who looked back smugly, waving his hand in their direction.

 'Me and my big mouth.'
-Thought Harry.
+Harry thought.

 "Agreed.
 Let's begin an overview of the course itself.
 The OWLs goals are to know every runes we work with and their effects.
 You also have to know their effects when placed beside another.
-It's like learning a new alphabet and knowing how to make a three letter word.
+It's like learning a new alphabet and knowing how to make a three-letter word.
 It's very simple in fact."

 Ron, from where he sat, reading "The Rise and Fall of the Chudley Cannons" added his two cents.

 "So it's like learning a new language.
 I'm sorry, but that's kinda hard.
 On top of that, you have to learn the new alphabet from scratch, not knowing the word that can be formed with it.
 Maybe it's easy for you, Hermione, but…"